-Bite-size pieces of vegetables make great finger foods too.
-Try cooked potato, pumpkin, carrot, peas and corn kernels.
-Steam or microwave vegies, then let them cool.
+Small pieces of cooked vegetables make great finger foods too.
+Try cooked potato, pumpkin, carrot, peas and baby corn.
+Steam or microwave vegetables, then let them cool.

 Serve colourful salad vegetables, like cucumber and capsicum, cut into sticks.
 Leave the skin on.
-Some kids like to dunk vegie sticks in dips like hummus, guacamole or tzatziki.
+Some children like to dunk vegetable sticks in ricotta or cottage cheese, hummus, guacamole or tzatziki.

-Hard-boiled eggs go well with salad vegies.
-Bite-size pieces of egg roll go well with diced, steamed vegies.
-Turn egg roll into an omelette by filling it with grated pumpkin, peas and cheese.
+Peeled and chopped hard-boiled eggs go well with salad vegetables.
+Small pieces of egg roll go well with diced and steamed vegies.
+Turn egg roll into omelette by filling it with cheese, peas and grated pumpkin.